ACCES Blood Bank

 Pets can require a blood transfusion for many of the same reasons humans do, such as injuries, surgeries, or when diseases cause the body to destroy its own blood cells.
 The BluePearl-affiliated ACCES Blood Bank relies on our invaluable dog and cat donors to help fill this need and, in turn, make the difference in the life of a critically ill or injured pet.

 As the pet population grows, the number of dogs and cats requiring blood transfusions increases as well.
 The need is great.
 Your pet’s donation can ultimately provide the gift of life.

 The ACCES Blood Bank is dedicated to providing a safe and plentiful blood supply to animals in need.
-Our goals is to ensure that all cats and dogs who present to emergency facilities or family veterinarian practices across the region have access to life-saving blood products.
+Our goal is to ensure that all cats and dogs who present to emergency facilities or family veterinary practices across the region have access to life-saving blood products.

 How it Works

-- Prospective blood donors schedule an appointment for a brief veterinary exam at ACCES where a small amount of blood is drawn for typing and testing.
+- Prospective blood donors schedule an appointment for a brief veterinary exam at BluePearl Veterinary Partners where a small amount of blood is drawn for typing and testing.

 - The blood sample is tested for infectious diseases in accordance with the American College of Veterinary Internal Medicine (ACVIM) consensus statement guidelines for blood donors (at no cost to the owner).

 - If blood-screening results show your pet is able to donate, prospective donors return for their first donation and additional blood screening.